kevinding0218/InterviewDocuments/Q and A/Interview - Javascript.md

 		- In our callback function we can use an `if()`statement to determine if our request was successful or not, and then act upon the new data accordingly.
 ### promise
 - promise is great when you need to do something that's going to take a long  time in the background, e.g: download an image from server
+- cleaner way of replacing ES5 callback and to avoid callback hell
 ```javascript
 let p = new Promise((resolve, reject) => {
 	let a = 1 + 1;